 \section{Introduction}

 Nowadays, the supply of process heat for industrial processes by conventional systems leads to high \ce{CO2}-emissions, as these are predominantly based on the combustion of fossil fuels.
-The electrification of heat generation through the use of novel technologies such as high-temperature heat pumps (HTHP) is a potential measure for reducing these emissions.
-In combination with renewable energy sources, the sustainable heat supply for industrial processes is based on complex systems that require realistic modeling and cost- and emission-optimized system operation.
-In particular, electrified energy supply systems face the challenge of determining a cost-optimal operating scheme due to the fluctuating power generation from renewable energies, while ensuring the required heat demand of the industrial process.
-In this context, a potential industrial power-to-heat (P2H) system with a HTHP for renewable steam generation (see Figure ~\ref{fig:use_case}) was recently proposed by Walden et al.~\cite{Walden2023}.
-This P2H system uses the availability of an on-site wind turbine (WT) to generate its own electricity to operate the HTHP.
+The electrification of heat generation through the use of novel technologies, such as high-temperature heat pumps (HTHP), is a potential measure to reduce these emissions.
+In combination with renewable energy sources, the sustainable heat supply for industrial processes is based on complex systems that require realistic modeling as well as cost- and emission-optimized system operation.
+In particular, electrified energy supply systems face the challenge of determining a cost-optimal operating strategy due to the fluctuating power generation from renewable energies, while ensuring the required heat demand of the industrial process.
+In this context, a potential industrial power-to-heat (P2H) system with an HTHP providing heat for a steam generator (SG), see Figure \ref{fig:use_case}, was recently proposed by Walden et al.~\cite{Walden2023}.
+This P2H system uses the availability of an on-site wind turbine (WT) to generate its own electricity to power the HTHP.
 This reduces the cost of purchasing electricity from the power grid.
-These costs can be further reduced by using a thermal energy storage system (TES), which serves to balance out the fluctuating generation of renewable energy.
+These costs can be further reduced by using a thermal energy storage (TES), which serves to balance out the fluctuating generation of renewable energy.
 The overproduction of electricity can then be stored as thermal energy and used later to supply the system with its own resources.